Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Results

-Regardless of the possibility to clearly identify congestion propagation through on- or off-ramps in both cases in \fig{fig:direction_change}, we find the unexpected result of the density response for section~10 at interchange Herne.
-Without any obvious reason from a traffic point of view, or systematic errors, the unexpected result may originate from missing values in the analyzed data.
+Notwithstanding the possibility to clearly identify congestion propagation through on- or off-ramps in both cases in \fig{fig:direction_change}, we find the unexpected result of the density response exhibiting a maximum for section~10 at interchange Herne.
+Lacking any obvious traffic-related reason or systematic error, the unexpected result may be caused by missing values in the analyzed data.
 For the indicator section~9 about 14\% of that data are missing.
-For section~10 only~4\% of the flow data and~9\% of the velocity data is missing.
-The very fluctuating courses of the flow responses also suggest the potential influence of a low data quality on the anomalous results.
-Unfortunately, we can not corroborate this point due to a lack of other available data, e.g. on construction sites or detector maintenance.
+For section~10 only~4\% of the flow data and~9\% of the velocity data are missing.
+The fluctuating courses of the flow responses also suggest a possible impact of low data quality on the anomalous results.
+Unfortunately, we cannot corroborate this point due to a lack of additional data, e.g. on construction sites or detector maintenance.
 At this point, it is clear that data quality and detector availability limit our study.
 Both the characteristics of the minima (and maxima) and the fluctuations in the response functions depend directly on the data quality.
 Due to occasional detector failures or temporary deactivations during construction, fully consistent data sets are difficult to obtain in practice.
 To mitigate this, we rely on averaging over a large number of independent days, which helps reduce the impact of isolated missing values and ensures stable response patterns.
 In addition, a higher resolution of the data could provide more accurate results, but the measurements of the detectors take place over a time interval of one minute.
 For this reason, the detectors themselves also limit our study.

 Apart from the congestion propagation, the responses in \fig{fig:direction_change} and \fig{fig:generic_shape} show similar courses for large time lags $\tau$.
-Comparing all studied cases one finds velocity responses increasing while flow and density responses decrease with growing time lag $\tau$.
-Our results imply that this behavior is a generic feature for the individual response types induced by the indicators defined in Eq.~\eqref{eq22_2}.
+Comparing all the cases studied, we find that the velocity responses increase while the flow and density responses decrease with increasing time lag $\tau$.
+Our results suggest that this behavior is a generic feature for the individual response types induced by the indicators defined in Eq.~\eqref{eq22_2}.
 These generic courses can be explained by the usual traffic situation represented by the averaged data in \fig{fig:avg_data_locations}.
-With the increase of time the traffic situation during the rush hours calms down gradually, i.e. the number of traffic participants decreases.
-As a consequence, a decrease of density and flow enables higher velocities for the remaining traffic participants until the end of rush hours.
-The generic feature we find is suitable for all responses in our study.
+With increasing time, the traffic situation during rush hours gradually calms down, i.e. the number of traffic participants decreases.
+As a consequence, a decrease in density and flow allows higher velocities for the remaining traffic participants until the end of the rush hours.
+The generic feature we found is suitable for all responses in our study.